translate/pootle/docs/server/commands.rst

 .. warning:: Do not run this command if you have multiple workers running simultaneously.
 It should be run with a single worker process only.

+.. warning:: Please note that the actual translations **must be in Pootle** before running this command. :djadmin:`update_stores` will pull them in.

 It's necessary to run this command after installing or upgrading Pootle.
 Also consider running this command when things might go out-of-sync: if you make changes directly in the database, if the cache backend has been restarted, etc.